Molding: From Bare Walls to Crown Jewel

 - Picture frame molding – This molding serves two types of applications.
 Use it to create a frame (or frame within a frame) on a wall, which can be further defined with paint, fabric, or wallpaper.
 Or run it along walls near the ceiling to support hooks for picture wires, eliminating nail holes in the wall.

 (Above) Nazli and Larry’s panel molding, painted a deep teal blue, gives their dining room personality.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 - Baseboards – Besides casing, this trim is the most common.
 It sits at the juncture between the wall and the floor.
 The purpose is twofold: to protect against shoe scuffs and to give the floor a finished appearance, hiding any separation that may occur as the room settles.
 You can go narrow or wide here, as your taste and the room’s style dictate.